rickosborne/cascades/md/03-0-3-after-service.md

 Chapter 13 of "Algorithms and Architecture" was about caching, the idea that you could make the trade-off to use some fast but expensive memory to hold data that might be requested from slower but cheaper hard disk drives.
 Caching seemed to me like something of a dark art: there was no way to guess exactly which data might be requested more often than others, making the most sense to cache, and which would just waste precious cache space.
+Like the drink cart, a cache had only so much space.

 My thought experiment with the drinks during service was a good example: we'd ended up using far more vodka than rum, so Terry had made a trip to restock.
 I'd predicted poorly, so we'd lost a few minutes here and there to evicting stale cache items (rum) and replacing them with hot items (vodka).